apache/yunikorn-site/docs/design/user_group_manager.md

 ### Running state exit

 An application should be considered running as long as at least one allocation is assigned to the application.
 The removal of the last allocation should decrease the number of running applications.
-However we also need to consider the pending requests.
+However, we also need to consider the pending requests.

 As part of the application states the application enters into a _Completing_ state when the last allocation is removed and there are no pending requests.
 This automatically progresses into the _Completed_ state if nothing changes for the application.
 Applications going into the _Completing_ state all have no allocations left and pending requests are considered.
 The entry of the _Completing_ state thus could be used as a point for triggering the decrease of the running application count.